Frequently Asked Questions

 Do we cover carpets and hard flooring?

-yes we cover both carpets and hard flooring.
+Yes, we cover both carpets and hard flooring.

 What happens to furniture?